hatakkey/MAG-integrated/docs/open5gs_verification.md

 ### 1. **Clearing the logs**

 Before starting your 4G FWA sessions, you can run a script that clears all relevant logs from Open5GS and UERANSIM.
-This ensures you start with a clean log environment, making it easier to identify and troubleshoot any issues that arise during the session
+This ensures you start with a clean log environment, making it easier to identify and troubleshoot any issues that arise during the session.

 ```bash
 [root@compute-1 scripts]# ./clear_logs.sh
 ```
 ## 2. **Checking the logs**
-You can check the logs for the open5GS and UERANSIM
+You can check the logs for the open5GS and UERANSIM.
 ```bash
 [root@compute-4 logs]# ls
 enb1.log  hss.log  mme.log  pcrf.log  radiusd.log  ue1.log
 [root@compute-4 logs]#
 ```
-The below are the logs for single IMSI connected
+The below are the logs for single IMSI connected:

 ### 2.1. **Checking the HSS logs**
-The HSS diameter is connected with the MME
+The HSS diameter is connected with the MME.

 ```bash
 [root@compute-1 logs]# more hss.log